quasarframework/quasar-wrapper-feathersjs-api/README.md

 ```

 ## Running for development
-Make sure you keep running your frontend Quasar app (from root project folder): `$ quasar dev`.
+Make sure you keep running your frontend Quasar app (from root project folder): `$ quasar build`.
 Wait for the bundles to finish compiling.
+Then `$ quasar dev`.

 Then from the backend wrapper folder run the server-side app: `$ npm run dev`